-As of March 15, the University of California (UC) has entered into a one-year open access pilot with Wiley.
-The agreement provides researchers at all ten UC campuses and the Lawrence Berkeley National Laboratory with a 15% discount on article processing charges (APCs) for publishing open access with Wiley.
+Effective January 1, 2023, the University of California (UC) has expanded its open access pilot with Wiley to include researchers at all ten UC campuses and the Lawrence Berkeley National Laboratory (LBNL).

-The pilot also makes open access the default option for articles published in Wiley journals by corresponding authors at five UC campuses — Irvine, Merced, Riverside, Santa Barbara, and Santa Cruz — and the UC libraries will automatically pay the first $1,000 of the APC for those authors.
-These authors will be asked to pay the remainder of the open access fee if they have research funds to do so; those who do not have research funds available for this purpose can request full funding of the APC from the libraries.
+The pilot makes open access the default option for articles published in Wiley journals by UC corresponding authors, and provides a 15% discount and an automatic payment of $1,000 per article from the UC libraries toward their article processing charges (APCs).
+Authors will be asked to pay the remainder of the open access fee if they have research funds to do so; those who do not have research funds available for this purpose can request full funding of the APC from the libraries.

-The agreement also provides all ten UC campuses with unlimited reading access to the full portfolio of Wiley journals.
+The agreement also provides all ten UC campuses and LBNL with unlimited reading access to the full portfolio of Wiley journals.

 Expand All | Collapse All

 What are the basic terms of the agreement?

 The expanded agreement runs from March 1, 2023, to December 31, 2023, and provides a 15% APC discount for authors at all ten UC campuses who publish open access with Wiley.
 It also makes open access publishing in Wiley’s hybrid (subscription-based) and open access journals the default for UC corresponding authors and offers them funding support from the libraries to help pay the open access fee.

 How does the agreement work